fengalin/raspdac-on-osmc/README.md

 doesn't allow defining a GPIO pin higher than 25 for an IR receiver.
 I submitted a [pull request](https://github.com/osmc/osmc/pull/377) for this.

-Until this changes are released, you can modify your existing installation.
+Until these changes are released, you can modify your existing installation.
 1. Stop Kodi:
 ```
 $ sudo systemctl stop mediacenter